tylim88/Firelord/README.md

 ✋🏻 Not only does it safeguard your types, but it also stops you from making any incorrect implementation(use the wrapper incorrectly).

-💥 Even the seemly untyped-able Firestore Field Value(serverTimestamp, arrayRemove, arrayUnion and increment) is taken care of, EVERYTHING is typed, NO TYPE IS LEFT BEHIND!!
+💥 Even the seemly un-type-able Firestore Field Value(serverTimestamp, arrayRemove, arrayUnion and increment) is taken care of, EVERYTHING is typed, NO TYPE IS LEFT BEHIND!!

 ✨ API closely resembles firestore API, low learning curve.